Ali-Jab/xiao_vesc/README.md

 # nicenano_vesc

-This is a fork of https://github.com/vedderb/nrf52_vesc that aims to support nRF52840 Nice!Nano board without pain.
+BLE bridge for VESC controllers using nice!nano board.

-Please read carefully original Vedder's README.md file.
+This is a fork of https://github.com/vedderb/nrf52_vesc

 ## Supported board